akrherz/iem/docs/datasets/metar.md

 Not all stations have DSM and/or CLI products, so the manual totaling provides a minimum accounting.
 The complication is that this total does not cover the same period that a CLI/DSM product does.
 So complicated!

+3. Please explain the temperature units, storage and processing.

+This is why we can not have nice things.
+The following discussion generally applies to the US observation sites.
+No matter what you see in various data feeds, the ASOS stations internally store their temperatures in **whole degree Fahrenheit**.
+The issues happen when the station transmits the data in whole degree Celsius and thus not have enough precision to covert back to Fahrenheit.
+For example, if the station observed a 78F temperature and then transmitted a 26C value, that 26C value converts back to 78.8F, which rounds to 79F.
+And down the rabbit-hole we go!

+The IEM's archive of ASOS/METAR data comes from 3 main sources and some minor auxillary ones.
+The main source is the NOAA satellite feed, called NOAAPort.
+This feed provides data in METAR format, so the transmitted units are always whole degree Celsius, but sometimes the METAR `T-group` is included, so there is enough added precision to reliabily convert back to whole degree Fahrenheit.
+The IEM's processing attempts to prioritize those METARs that include the `T-group`, so that reliable Fahrenheit storage can occur.

+The next main source is from the MADIS 5-minute ASOS dataset, previously called High Frequency METAR.
+This data feed has a significant issue whereby the transmitted data from the FAA to the NWS is only in whole degree Celsius.
+Such data can not be reliably converted back to whole degree Fahrenheit.
+For this reason, the IEM database stores these values as missing and they are not included in the data download.
+BUT, for those that really want this information, these values are included in the IEM-encoded raw METAR string that you can download with the data.
+You can find further discussion on this [IEM News Item](https://mesonet.agron.iastate.edu/onsite/news.phtml?id=1290).

+The third main source is from the [NCEI ISD](https://www.ncdc.noaa.gov/isd).
+At this time, there are no known issues with the temperature data in this feed being reliable for whole degree Fahrenheit.